TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Linux/SSHKeyUnix.rst

 Creating a SSH Public Key on Unix/Linux
 =======================================

-Please refer to :ref:`OSX section <ssh-key-osx>` about generation of SSH keys, it is the same way.
+See the identical chapter from :ref:`OSX section <ssh-key-osx>`.
+It is done in the same way.